Shimbo/tdlib-docker/Readme.md

 ```

-then you can extend your alpine image with tdlib:
+then you can extend your alpine Dockerfile with tdlib:
 ``` Dockerfile
 ...
 COPY --from=c1rcles/tdlib.alpine /usr/local/lib /usr/local/lib